 Using the displacements from Eq.~\eqref{eq:uvpm},

 we obtain to leading order in $\ell_n$, the self--propulsion velocity components are (obtained in \textit{Mathematica})

 where $\mu_i$ represent the strength of dipole $i$.
-Note that the self propulsion described by the above equation is orthogonal to the dipole axis, as expected.
+Note that the self-propulsion described by the above equation is orthogonal to the dipole axis, as expected.
 The full expressions are carried out in \textit{Mathematica} and presented in Appendix Sec~(\ref{fullexp}). \paragraph{External advection} Using the compact notation

 the velocity of the + vortex of dipole $n$ induced by all other dipoles $m\neq n$ is